Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Mathematical formulation

 and

-where $\mathbf{u}_{f}=(u_{f}, v_{f})$ and $\mathbf{u_c}=(u_{c}, v_{c})$ are the velocity vector for interstitial fluid and adipose cell respectively; $\varphi_f$ and $\varphi_c$ are the volume fraction for interstitial fluid and adipose cell respectively with $\varphi_f + \varphi_c = 1$; $F(x,y)$ represents the source corresponding to the injected fluid; $P$ is the hydrodynamic pressure; $\mu_f$ and $\mu_c$ are the viscosities of the interstitial fluid and adipose cell respectively.
-Note that the injected drug becomes the interstitial fluid after injection.
-Hence, one can think that $\mu_{f}$ is modified to become $\mu^{e}_{f}$ which is the effective interstitial fluid viscosity. \\
+where $\mathbf{u}_{f}=(u_{f}, v_{f})$ and $\mathbf{u_c}=(u_{c}, v_{c})$ are the velocity vector for IF and AC respectively; $\varphi_f$ and $\varphi_c$ are the volume fraction for IF and AC respectively with $\varphi_f + \varphi_c = 1$; $F(x,y)$ represents the source corresponding to the fluid injection; $P$ is the hydrodynamic pressure.
+If we drop adipose cell velocity and IF velocity from Eqs. (\ref{MEq1}) and (\ref{MEq2}) respectively, we get Brinkman equation (governing momentum equations for flow through a rigid porous media) \citep{karmakar2017note,savatorova2011homogenization,dey2014mass} in each case.
+Note that the second term on the left-hand side of Eq. \mbox{(\ref{MEq1})} arises due to the nonzero source term $F(x,y)$ in the mass conservation equation \mbox{(\ref{MEq3})} corresponding to IF.
+However, in Eq. \mbox{(\ref{MEq2})} no such term arises due to the absence of sources in the mass conservation equation \mbox{(\ref{MEq4})} for AC since the proliferation of AC is neglected. \\

-Considering the anisotropic orientation of fat and connective tissues within the subcutaneous tissue region, the permeability tensor $\mathbf{K}$ should possess both non-zero off-diagonal entries along with dissimilar diagonal elements.
-In other words, $\mathbf{K}$ may depend on the anisotropic angle $\phi$ between the horizontal direction and the principal axis \citep{degan2002forced,karmakar2016effect}.
-For simplicity, one can take the permeability tensor $\mathbf{K}$ in the principal directions only.
-Therefore as given in \citep{kohr2008green,karmakar2016effect,karmakar2017note,karmakar2018effect}, $\mathbf{K}$ follows
+Considering the arbitrary orientation of fat and connective tissues within the SCL, the permeability tensor $\mathbf{K}$ possesses both non-zero off-diagonal entries along with dissimilar diagonal elements.
+In other words, $\mathbf{K}$ may depend on the anisotropic angle $\phi$ between the horizontal direction and the principal axis \citep{degan2002forced,karmakar2018effect}.
+The scenario at hand bears striking similarities to the flow through a porous material that is both deformable and anisotropic.
+Such materials typically exhibit three distinct sets of directions, including the principal axes of stress and strain, which possess clear and unambiguous physical properties.
+Detailed anisotropic description of such solid materials can be found in \mbox{\citet{truesdell1960classical,truesdell2004non}}.
+Our study solely concentrates on a basic scenario where the permeability tensor $\mathbf{K}$ exclusively comprises components that align with the principal directions \mbox{\citep{kohr2008green,karmakar2017note}}:

 with $K_1$ and $K_2$ are the permeabilities along the $x$ and $y$ directions (i.e. in principal directions) respectively.